SAVE $100 Expand

 Choosing the Right Home Design

-It is also important to understand that the total square footage of your new home refers to the finished portion of your house plan.
+It's also important to understand that the total square footage of your new home refers to the finished portion of your house plan.
 Finished living areas are generally described as covered with sheetrock and wallpaper or paint.
-A "heated area" is also a good indicator of finished space.
+A "heated area" is also a good indicator for finished space.
 Garages, porches, and attics are considered unfinished and are not calculated in the total square footage of your home plan.

 Home plan considerations